teaching-ml/2021/index.md

 The satellite event will be streamed on [zoom](https://zoom.us).
 To connect, use the following [link](https://us06web.zoom.us/j/89839487704?pwd=QXp3MWc4WVNTRFdBeldhRWVBU0RwUT09).
 Telephone dial-ins are available [here](https://us06web.zoom.us/u/kbSgTcLx3S).

-#### Cornelia Gamst, AI Campus - the learning platform for artificial intelligence
+#### Cornelia Gamst, Demo of „AI Campus - the learning platform for artificial intelligence“

 **Abstract:**